 What is RateSetter?

 RateSetter (AKA Retail Money Market Ltd) is one of the largest and oldest Peer to Peer lending platforms around today.

-They offer a hands-off investment experience through their auto-invest portfolios, with reasonable returns for the risk and the option to access capital instantly when required.
+They offer a hands-off investment experience through their auto-invest portfolios, unfortunately now with lower returns between 3% – 4%.

 My RateSetter Strategy.